wavespectra/wavespectra/docs/zieger.rst

     * Otherwise same as method 2.

-Below are examples on how to implement the methods defined from Zieger from wavespectra.
+Below are examples of how to implement the methods proposed by Zieger using wavespectra.

 First define some input data: